-In the same Guatemala travel package, a short hop up the road from Atitlán you can visit Chichicastenango, famous for its Thursday and Sunday markets.
-A photographer’s dream, the markets are full of color and movement.
+A short hop up the road from Lake Atitlán you can visit Chichicastenango, famous for its Thursday and Sunday markets.
+Definitely a photographer’s dream, the markets are full of color and movement.

 Mayan City of Tikal

-Tip: To get the most out of the site, consider staying at one of the hotels within the park and arranging a guide to go on a sunrise or sunset tour.
+Guatemala for First Timers Tip: To get the most out of the site, consider staying at one of the hotels within the park and arranging a guide to go on a sunrise or sunset tour.

 Natural Monument Semuc Champey

 Additionally the range of caving and rafting opportunities in the surrounding area has earned it a solid place on the backpacker trail.
-The cascading pools of Semuc Champey are now firmly on the backpacker trail – what’s not to love?
+Thus the cascading pools of Semuc Champey are now firmly on the backpacker trail – what’s not to love?

 Tip: Semuc Champey is in a remote location, but its popularity means you can get here by shuttle bus from nearly anywhere in the country.
 Do check your travel times, though – sitting in a cramped minibus for 12 hours is probably not your idea of the perfect trip.

-Planning a tour package in Guatemala
+Planning a trip to Guatemala

 Transportation in Guatemala